nocchi1/kaggle-leap-7th-place-solution/README.md

 | Transformer based | 0.78567 | 0.78058 |
 | Conv1D based | 0.78301 | 0.77506 |

-Our team's final submission is an ensemble of six models, including the above three models of mine.
+Our team's final submission consisted of an ensemble of six models, incorporating the three models described above.
 The ensemble weights were optimized using the Nelder-Mead method.
 For more details, please refer to the URL provided in the Links section.

 ## Preparation
 You can set up the environment and download the required data by running the following commands.